 Go to the Beach

-Once you’ve spent enough of your morning running around and seeing the sights, head to the beach and relax.
+Once you’ve spent enough of your morning running around and seeing the sights, head to the beach and relax for the afternoon.
 After all, a visit to the sea is a must in Barcelona, even when visiting for just two days.

 There are many to choose from, but try opting for one of the lesser-visited and therefore more relaxing beaches.
 Head to Mar Bella (Platja de la Mar Bella) or Nova Mar Bella (Platja de la Nova Mar Bella).

 All along the coast in Barcelona, a variety of beach bars line the boardwalk that are great places to grab a drink.
 Spend the afternoon simply relaxing on the beach, swimming in the Mediterranean, and enjoying the sunshine.
 There are often lounge chairs and umbrellas available to rent, or you can find your own free area of sand and spread out your towel.

 Both beaches are about a 10-minute walk from the Poblenou metro stop.
 To get to Mar Bella or Nova Mar Bella, exit the Poblenou metro stop and walk down Carrer del Litoral.
 As you get near the beach, you’ll walk through a large park area with a sports complex and skate park.
 Once you reach the boardwalk, walk to your left to reach Mar Bella and Nova Mar Bella.

 Day Two in Barcelona: Enjoy the Food and Art

 La Rambla is a famous street in Barcelona full of shops and restaurants.
 As a popular tourist destination, it’s also lined with street vendors and performers.
 It’s a fun place to visit, even if you’ve only got two days in Barcelona.